ohiofi/APCSP-projects/024ConsoleMultiChoiceQuizGame.md

 In this project you will use while loop, not, input, print, and a few other things.

+Let's discuss loops.
+Pre-conditional loops include while loop, for loop, and for each loop.
+The most common post-conditional loop is the do...while loop.
+Let's look at some pseudocode for using a while loop for a number guessing game
+1. Declare variables for the number to guess and the user's guess
+1. Generate a random number between 1 and 10
+1. Print message asking user to enter their guess
+1. Scan in guess
+1. Start while loop that will continue as long as the guess is wrong
+   1. Print message saying guess is wrong
+   1. Get another guess from the user
+1. Print message saying the guess is right

+Notice that in the while loop version of the program, it is necessary to read in the user's first guess before the loop so there would be a value for comparison in the loop condition.
+The body of the while loop will NOT happen if this condition is false.

+For THIS project you will use a **pre-conditional loop**.
+In an upcoming project you will use a *post-conditional loop*.

+## Project Details:

+Create a function called askQuestion.
+It requires two parameters: questionText and questionAnswer.
+It does not return a value.

 Introduce the game by explaining, "This is a Multiple Choice Quiz Game with 3 Questions.
 You will answer each question by typing the correct letter: 1, 2, or 3."

 Ask the first question.
 For example...
 "Who painted the Mona Lisa?
 1) Pablo Picasso 2) Leonardo DaVinci 3) Vincent Van Gogh"